AnyFetch/developers.anyfetch.com/guides/hello-universe.md

 }
 ```

-We can now connect as our new user (for instance by base64-encoding "newuser@subcompany.fr:password" into `bmV3dXNlckBzdWJjb21wYW55LmZyOnBhc3N3b3Jk`) and send the query to create the subcompany:
+We can now connect as our new user (for instance by base64-encoding `newuser@subcompany.fr:password` into `bmV3dXNlckBzdWJjb21wYW55LmZyOnBhc3N3b3Jk`) and send the query to create the subcompany:

 ```sh
 curl -XPOST \